Uzax/P2P_Chat/README.md

 # P2P_Chat
-SWE311 Project , P2P chat system with encryption and decryption messages, MP4 , Files
+The SWE311 project involves creating a peer-to-peer chat system that incorporates advanced security features such as message encryption and decryption.
+This system will be designed to facilitate the secure transfer of MP4 files and other types of files between users.